Skip to Content

 They were also able to dig holes into the floor so the families could hide the men from the German soldiers.

-As the Allied troops advanced, fighting was fierce and many of the villagers hiding in the caves were killed by shells landing near the entrances.
+As the Allied troops advanced, fighting was fierce.
+Many of the villagers hiding in the caves were killed by shells landing near the entrances.

 Many of the buildings were destroyed by shelling